 At Wessex Fertility we offer embryo transfer 6 days a week.
-Embryos are usually transferred anytime between day 2 and day 5.
+Embryos are usually transferred on day 5.
 Blastocyst transfer is a selection tool which helps us to identify the strongest embryo/s for transfer and is a good technique to use where more good quality embryos have developed by day 3 than are needed for transfer.

 Embryoscope™ is a special time lapse incubator, that monitors embryo development with it’s in-built camera and microscope.
 This means that embryos do not need to be removed from their optimal environment during development, whilst still allowing embryologists to select the best embryos.
 The camera takes a photo every 10 minutes during it’s development.
 We use Embryoscope™ for all of our patients, at no additional cost.